Coronavirus: due to the coronavirus outbreak, all Surrey Libraries are closed

 Shut but still open

 We have published a list of online services, activities and fun things for both children and adults to do whilst at home.

-- You can join if you live, work or study in Surrey.
+- You can join if you live, work, visit, or study in Surrey.

-- If you have an illness or disability, books and audio material can be brought to you through Library Direct.
+- If you have an illness or disability, Library Direct can come to you.

-- You'll be given a library card which you can use in Surrey libraries.
+- You'll receive a library card, which you can use in all Surrey libraries.

 Do it online